Guidance on providing MOT tests during the coronavirus (COVID-19) outbreak, including how to limit the spread of coronavirus.

 This page tells you what to do if you’re an MOT centre manager or tester during the coronavirus outbreak.
 It will be updated if anything changes.
 Sign up for email alerts

 You’re still allowed to open your garage or MOT centre and carry out MOT tests.

 The Driver and Vehicle Standards Agency (DVSA) has published guidance for vehicle owners that says:

 they should still get an MOT if it expires before 30 March 2020

 if their MOT due date expires from 30 March 2020 it will be extended by 6 months

 Your MOT centre can stay open after 30 March 2020 to carry out MOTs if you need to.
 This could include retests or tests of a vehicle that had an MOT due before 30 March.

-Garages can also stay open to carry out essential repairs or services as well.
+Garages can also stay open to carry out repairs or services as well.

 What to do if someone becomes unwell in your MOT centre

-Refuse to carry out a test if the customer is displaying symptoms and should be in self-isolation.
+Refuse to carry out a test if the customer has symptoms and should be in self-isolation.